Building¶

 lld

-As for fetching the source code, git
+As for fetching the source code, git is required.

 Fetching the source code¶